rvutd/rvutd/README.md

 - 🥅 2022 Goals: Contribute to open source projects and create stuff.
 - ⚡ I'm a Football Fan "A Red Devil" #GGMU.
 - 👨‍💻 Most of my projects are available on Github.
-- 💬 Ping me about react, collaboration, cloud stuff or if you need a website.
+- 💬 Ping me about vue, collaboration, cloud stuff or if you need a website.

 ## Connect with me: